jmd1011/snek-LMS/README.md

         return __read(x)

-Executing this transformed version will *build* an IR (i.e., a computation graph) that represents its computation:
+Function like `__while` are overloaded to construct graph nodes for each operation.
+Hence, *executing* this transformed version will *build* an IR (i.e., a computation graph) that represents its computation:

 	[['val', x5, ['new_var']],
 	 ['val', x6, ['assign', x5, 0]],